Ricks-Lab/gpu-utils/docs/USER_GUIDE.md

 ```
 and then reboot.

-It is suggested run amdgpu-util in a virtual environment to avoid dependency issues.
+If not running from a package installation, it is suggested run amdgpu-util in a virtual environment to avoid dependency issues.
 If you don't have venv installed
 with python3, then execute the following (Ubuntu example)
 ```
 sudo apt install -y python3-venv